 Contestants should be ready to compete when called to the stage.
 Contestants should be prepared to begin their first tune within 30 seconds from

 the time they are announced to the judges.
 Consideration will be given for broken strings, switching instruments, etc. Excessive time spent or flagrant

 violation of this rule COULD result in loss of 30 points and/or disqualification at the Contest Director’s discretion.

 In the event a contestant breaks a string, they will be allowed to restart their tune.
 If they continue, the tune will be scored as is.
 If their accompanist breaks a string, the contestant has 30 seconds to decide whether to stop and restart the tune or continue.
 Any stoppage after this 30 second grace period will result in the tune being scored as is.

-Open dancing - no holds barred.
+Open dancing - no holds barred, all ages.

 Shoes must be worn.

 GUITAR, MANDOLIN, AND BANJO